FREQUENTLY ASKED QUESTIONS

 For Grade 11, 12 and Community Service participants, breakfast and dinner will be provided daily, but part of the fun and immersion of the program will involve exploring local gastronomy.
 Program staff are on hand to help with restaurant recommendations for lunches.
 Breakfast, lunch, and dinner is included for the Grade 9 and 10 program participants.

 How are allergies and dietary requests managed?
 Can we request special meals?

 Yes, we can cater to most diets in many of our locations.
 You must notify us of any dietary restrictions on the Personal Information Form prior to departure.
 We will forward this information to the accommodation providers and airlines.

 Certain destinations may require vaccinations or medication to be issued or taken prior to departure.
 For an up-to-date list of countries requiring or recommending vaccinations or medication, as well as medical travel advisories, please visit:

 www.phac-aspc.gc.ca/tmp-pmv/index-eng.php Please note: vaccinations or medications may have to be taken several weeks prior to departure.
 Please plan accordingly.

 What are optional excursions?

 Optional Excursions are activities while on location that are not covered by the program fee.
 We have chosen excursions that we believe will enhance students’ experience.
-Information regarding Optional Excursions will be made available online in April 2017.
-Grade 9 and 10 programs do not have optional excursions.
+Information regarding Optional Excursions will be made available online in April 2018.